stevenhan2/RTPJava/README.md

 	connect-get connects to the server and gets the file from the server close exists the program.

-*Implemented:*
+##*What we implemented:*
-(x)	connect-get
+* YES	connect-get
-()	get 					RTP is bidirectional, but I ran out of time ()	connect 				RTP is bidirectional, but I ran out of time (x)	post
+* NO	get 					RTP is bidirectional, but I ran out of time
+* NO	connect 				RTP is bidirectional, but I ran out of time
+* YES	post
-()	terminate				No time to implement, but would be part of state system with FIN flag and closing states similar to TCP ()	window 					Did not implement pipelining
+* NO	terminate				No time to implement, but would be part of * state system with FIN flag and closing states similar to TCP
+* NO	window 					Did not implement pipelining
-()	disconnect 				No time to implement, but would be part of state system with FIN flag and closing
+* NO	disconnect 				No time to implement, but would be part of state system with FIN flag and closing

 *I was able to send a file using:*
 0. make